 In our study, 36 (90%) patients had normal serum creatinine values at the time of diagnosis.
 4 (10%) patients were found to be azotemic.
 All the patients had azotemia secondary to medical renal disease with no evidence of obstructive uropathy.
 All of the azotemic patients had stable chronic kidney disease, with none of the patients being on dialysis however patients were taken up for surgery after nephrological clearance & also having explained the possibility of postoperative dialysis.
-The mean preoperative and 3 months postoperative mean serum creatinine value was the same which was 1.2 mg/dl.
-Preoperative serum creatinine level is lower than postoperative immediate level (t: -6.231) & 3 months level (t: -6.302), but the immediate postoperative and 3 months serum creatinine levels were almost the same (t: 0.00).
+The mean preoperative serum creatinine value was 1.01 mg/dl.
+Immediate postoperative and 3 months postoperative mean serum creatinine level is lower than postoperative immediate level (t: -6.231) & 3 months level (t: -6.302), but the immediate postoperative and 3 months serum creatinine levels were almost the same (t: 0.00).
 None of the patients needed dialysis pre and postoperatively.